alexanderwasey/stupid-computer/README.md

 # stupid-computer
 ## Break down Haskell programs and execute them step by step!

+A Haskell tracer, designed with readability in mind.

 For instance given the definition of the sum function:
 ```
 sum :: Num a -> [a] -> a